Guidelines for Holding TSAS Junior Affiliate Studentships

 1.6 The junior affiliate must be considered a graduate student for the full duration of the award.

-* Note: Funds will be awarded to the junior affiliate’s academic supervisor in the form of a research account.
+* Note: Funds for Student Field Research will be awarded to the Junior Affiliate’s academic supervisor in the form of a research account.

 2. General Principles and Conditions of the TSAS adjudication process